 It is also nice to be able to use a kennel wile traveling with your dog/puppy.

-Your puppy will have already been introduced to both the plastic and wire kennels.
+Your puppy will have already been introduced to a wire kennel.

-All of our puppies have access to both types of kennels in their play pens most of the time the puppies will choose to take their naps inside the kennels.
+All of our puppies have access to kennels in their play pens most of the time the puppies will choose to take their naps inside the kennels.